DenisCercasin/RentTracker/docs/sources/code_snippets.md

 # Code Snippets and ChatGPT Project Context

-This file documents how we used ChatGPT as an assistant throughout the coding of the RentTracker project.
+This file documents how we used ChatGPT as an assistant throughout the coding of the Rent Tracker project.
 We had access to **ChatGPT Plus**, and during the project we used the **ChatGPT Projects** feature to create a dedicated project titled **"Rent Tracker"**, which allowed persistent memory and context-aware assistance.

 The memory stored in this ChatGPT project enabled contextually rich conversations across weeks of development.
 We actively fed project-specific details into memory, and referenced them during prompts related to Flask, SQLite, Telegram bots, architecture, and design decisions.